Skip to main content

 The Role of Sleep Duration and Quality

 The duration and quality of sleep are primary drivers of circadian health.
 Both short and long sleep durations have been associated with reduced semen quality, suggesting that, like many biological systems, there is an optimal range for performance.
-An inverted U-shaped relationship has been observed, where men sleeping too little (often under 6 hours) or too much (over 9 hours) show reductions in total and concentration compared to those within the 7-8 hour range.
+An inverted U-shaped relationship has been observed, where men sleeping too little (often under 6 hours) or too much (over 9 hours) show reductions in total sperm count and concentration compared to those within the 7-8 hour range.

 Poor sleep quality, characterized by frequent awakenings or difficulty reaching deep, restorative sleep stages, is another significant factor.
 This type of fragmented sleep can disturb the nocturnal surge of testosterone and disrupt the cellular repair processes that occur during the night.